Florin Oprea: Club career

 Oprea was born on 2 January 1948 in Măceșu de Sus, Romania.
 He began his senior career in 1967 at Universitatea Craiova, making his Divizia A debut on 17 December under coach Robert Cosmoc in a 4–2 home win over Rapid București.
 He was close to winning the title in the 1972–73 season, but "U" finished in second place on equal points with Dinamo București, losing controversially on the goal difference.
 This outcome led poet Adrian Păunescu to nickname Craiova as "Campioana unei mari iubiri" (The Champion of a great love).
 Eventually, Oprea helped the team win its first title in the following season, coach Constantin Cernăianu using him in 23 games.
 In the next season he made his debut in a European competition, playing in a 3–1 away loss to Åtvidaberg in the first round of the European Cup.
 The team also reached the 1975 Cupa României final, but he did not play in the 2–1 loss to Rapid.
-Oprea made his last Divizia A appearance on 8 December 1974, keeping a clean sheet for Universitatea in a 6–0 win over FC Galați, having a total of 102 matches with 94 goals conceded in the competition.
+Oprea made his last Divizia A appearance on 8 December 1974, keeping a clean sheet for Universitatea in a 6–0 win over FC Galați, totaling 102 matches with 94 goals conceded in the competition.
 He played two more seasons for Dinamo Slatina in Divizia B, before retiring.